JonLysons/Google_Capstone_Project/README.md

 ## Step 1: Ask

 The first step in the process is the Ask stage.
 The project starts off by asking questions.
 This is to help define the problem.
-In this case

 ### Background

 In 2016, Cyclistic launched a successful bike-share offering.
-Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
+Since then, the programme has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago in the US.

-Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
+Cyclistic’s marketing strategy has used general awareness to appeal to broad consumer segments.
 To do this Cyclistic used flexible pricing plans: single-ride passes, full-day passes and annual memberships.
 Single-ride or full-day passes are referred to as casual riders, while annual memberships are called members.

 ### Business Task

+Cyclistic’s finance analysts have found that annual members are much more profitable than casual riders.
+Although the pricing flexibility helps the company to attract more customers, maximizing the number of annual members will be key to future growth.
+Rather than creating a marketing campaign that targets all-new customers, the company wants to convert casual riders into members.

 ### Key Stakeholder

+The key stakeholder in this project is Lily Moreno, director of marketing.
+Moreno is responsible for the development of campaigns and initiatives to promote the bike-share programme.

 ### Objective

+Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
+In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

 ### Method

+Three questions will guide the future marketing program:
+1. How do annual members and casual riders use Cyclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

 ## Step 2: Prepare